pofesk0/DuressUltimate/README.md

 Since the reset trigger is length, the app does not require characters display

 This app will help to erase data in situations when you unlock your phone against your will.
 Situations with such coercion can happen in the daily life of absolutely every ordinary person.
-For example, this can happen on the street or during a night walk in the forest if you find yourself targeted by moral aggressors, self-styled patrols, or a bad company looking for an excuse to pick on someone.
+For example, this can happen on the street or during a night walk in the forest if you find yourself targeted by moral aggressors, self-styled patrols, or just a bad company looking for an excuse to pick on someone.
 And of course, this can also happen at the airport and when crossing the border.

 Теперь на русском: